bitovi/academy/src/react/2-intro-to-jsx.md

 ### Classes

-In JSX, classes are defined using the `className=""` property:
+In JSX, classes are specified using the `className=""` property:

 ```jsx
 <div className="button primary">So are classes</div>